automl/amltk/docs/guides/scheduling.md

 ## Tasks
 Now that we have seen how the [`Scheduler`][amltk.scheduling.Scheduler] works, we can look at the [`Task`][amltk.scheduling.Task], a wrapper around a function that you'll want to submit to the `Scheduler`.
-The preffered way to create one of these `Tasks` is to use [`scheduler.task(function)`][amltk.scheduling.Scheduler.task].
+The preferred way to create one of these `Tasks` is to use [`scheduler.task(function)`][amltk.scheduling.Scheduler.task].

 ### Running a task